 Local presence, global support

-Protocol started out with 2 employees, providing networking support to Rhode Island businesses.
+Protocol Networks started out with 2 employees, providing networking support to Rhode Island businesses.
 Today, our client base is almost exclusively new England, but we support them globally.
 A company we work with might be based in Massachusetts but have employees in Japan or Switzerland.
 We’re able to support our clients wherever they do business.

 Committed to Our Community